vinitdoke/Fundamentals_of_MLOps_190260018/Week 1/Assignemnt1.md

 A machine learning model is interpretable if we can fundamentally understand how it arrived at a specific decision.
 The higher the interpretability of a machine learning model, the easier it is for someone to comprehend why certain decisions or predictions have been made.
 A model is better interpretable than another model if its decisions are easier for a human to comprehend than decisions from the other model.

-In case of a Linear Regression Model,
+In case of a Linear Regression Model, we can infer various aspects of the model by looking at the linear weights, intercepts and slopes (signs).
+Changing the values of the features result in change in the outcome which is determined by the multipliers(weights).
+This in turn points towards feature relevance in the outcome of the model.